2015 Toyota Prius Plug-In

 - "Predictably, the downside of the powertrain's focus on mileage is leisurely acceleration; taken together with numb steering and ample body roll, that means that the car isn't likely to appeal to traditional enthusiasts." -- Left Lane News

-- "And so the parallel-hybrid powertrain design, the squishy suspension setup, and the puny 15-inch wheels remain, giving the PHV the same lackluster driving characteristics as its non-plug-in sibling." -- Car and Driver (2012)
+- "… the parallel-hybrid powertrain design, the squishy suspension setup, and the puny 15-inch wheels remain, giving the PHV the same lackluster driving characteristics as its non-plug-in sibling." -- Car and Driver (2012)

 Acceleration and Power

-The 2014 Prius Plug-in is powered by a 1.8-liter four-cylinder engine and an electric motor that produce a combined 134 horsepower.
-They are mated to a continuously variable transmission (CVT).
-According to the EPA, the 2014 Prius Plug-in gets 95 mpg-equivalent in combined city and highway driving using both electric and gas power, which is less than what most rival plug-in hybrids get.
-However, the Prius Plug-in can get 51/49 mpg city/highway using only gas, which is excellent for a plug-in hybrid.
-Toyota says the 2014 Prius Plug-in can go up to 62 mph on electric power alone and the EPA reports that it has a six-mile range using only electric power.
-Most plug-in hybrid rivals have higher electric-only top speeds and longer electric-only driving ranges.
+The 2015 Toyota Prius Plug-in is powered by a 1.8-liter four-cylinder engine and an electric motor that produce 134 horsepower combined.
+They are mated to a continuously variable transmission (CVT), which functions like an automatic.
+The 2015 Prius Plug-in gets an EPA-estimated 95 mpg-equivalent in combined city and highway driving using both electric and gas power, which is decent for a plug-in hybrid.
+When using only gas, the Prius Plug-in gets 51/49 mpg city/highway, which is very high compared with the fuel economy of plug-in hybrid rivals.
+Toyota says the 2015 Prius Plug-in can go up to 62 mph on electric power alone, and the EPA reports that it has a six-mile range using only electric power.
+Most competing plug-in hybrids have higher electric-only top speeds and farther electric-only driving ranges.

-- "Acceleration is typical for a hybrid: far from quick, but perfectly fine for most drivers and situations." -- Edmunds
+- "Acceleration is typical for a hybrid: far from quick, but acceptable for most drivers and situations." -- Edmunds

 - "Due to the seamless transition between electric motor and gasoline engine, driving the 2013 Toyota Prius hybrid is a surprisingly drama-free event." -- Kelley Blue Book (2013)